post-hero-img

 If you have an e-commerce site, you may want users to spot your search bar immediately.
 Amazon, for example, has a wide and easily recognizable search at the top of its page.

-search bar positioning example
+search bar positioning design example

 4. Work with Synonyms and Typos